The heart of the mission of state and federal criminal history repositories is to maintain comprehensive criminal history records or “rap sheets.”

 Through the III system, the FBI makes available an index listing the names of individuals with criminal history records.
 An agency seeking information on a specific individual will submit his or her name to the FBI.
 The Bureau will match the name against the index and then “point” the information request to the database (either State or Federal) where the requested information is maintained.
 (The III is also used for noncriminal justice uses, such as licensing, that are fingerprint-based, and also links criminal prints to criminal histories even where the prints contain an alias previously unknown to III.)

 The index contains information on persons arrested for fingerprintable felonies and misdemeanors under State or Federal law.
 It includes identification information (for example, name, birth date, race and gender), and FBI and State identification numbers from each State that has information about an individual.
 As of December 31, 2013, the III referenced the criminal histories of nearly 83 million individuals.
 All 50 States and the District of Columbia participate in the III.
-Eighteen states also participate in the National Fingerprint File (NFF).
+Nineteen states also participate in the National Fingerprint File (NFF).
 NFF states assume responsibility for providing III-indexed records for criminal and noncriminal requests.

 Beginning with its inception in 1969, SEARCH advocated for the III index-pointer concept, which allows State criminal history repositories to be the nation’s primary criminal history information caretakers.
 Over the past four decades, SEARCH has participated in extensive discussions, including numerous rounds of congressional hearings, during which it presented the States’ point of view that the national exchange of criminal history records is a partnership between the States and FBI.